X-Junior/X-Junior.github.io/_posts/2022-06-24-Snakekeylogger.md

 Attachment:

-- Passwords.txt contians
+- Passwords.txt contains
 `PW  UserName Snake VictimInfo Passwords_Logs `  in `unicode`

 - User.txt same as Passwords.txt but in `ascii`

-VictimInfo contians `PC name , date and time , client IP ,  countery name`
+VictimInfo contains `PC name , date and time , client IP ,  country name`

 All data is sent as an attachment.
 It might be encrypted with DES or be plaintext .